-18. To support the efficient use of resources it is critical that a financial statements timetable is agreed with us for the production of the unaudited accounts.
-An agreed timetable is included at Exhibit 4 which takes account of submission requirements and planned Audit Committee dates.
+20. To support the efficient use of resources it is critical that the annual accounts timetable is agreed with us to produce the unaudited accounts.
+We have included an agreed timetable at Exhibit 4 which takes account of submission requirements and planned Audit Committee dates.

-Exhibit 4
+Exhibit 4 Annual accounts timetable

-Financial statements timetable

-Financial statements timetable Key stage Date Consideration of unaudited financial statements by those charged with governance 22 June 2018 Latest submission date of unaudited annual accounts with complete working papers package 20 June 2018 Latest date for final clearance meeting with Chief Financial Officer 6 September 2018 Issue of letter of representation and proposed independent auditor's report By 20 September 2018 Agreement of audited unsigned annual accounts By 20 September 2018 Issue of Annual Audit Report including ISA 260 report to those charged with governance By 20 September 2018
+Date Consideration of unaudited annual accounts by those charged with governance 13 June 2019 Submission of unaudited annual accounts with complete working papers package 20 June 2019 Latest date for final clearance meeting with Chief Financial Officer 22 August 2019 Agreement of audited unsigned annual accounts By 5 September 2019 Issue of letter of representation and proposed independent auditor's report By 5 September 2019 (TBC) Issue of Annual Audit Report to those charged with governance By 5 September 2019 (TBC) Latest date for signing of independent auditor's report 30 September 2019

-Independent auditor's report signed

-By 30 September 2018